cirosantilli/cirosantilli.github.io/elf-hello-world.md

 -   generic (both by SCO):

     - System V ABI 4.1 (1997) <http://www.sco.com/developers/devspecs/gabi41.pdf>, no 64 bit, although a magic number is reserved for it.
-Same for core files.
+Same for core files. *This* is the first document you should look at when searching for information.
     - System V ABI Update DRAFT 17 (2003) <http://www.sco.com/developers/gabi/2003-12-17/contents.html>, adds 64 bit.
 Only updates chapters 4 and 5 of the previous document: the others remain valid and are still referenced.

 -   architecture specific: